Ashitagachan/Gachan/README.md

 Gachan is a Game Development Environment and Game Development Learning Environment.
-The latest graphics API (DirectX12 / Metal) is used without using a game engine, and
+Gachan uses the API provided by the OS directly without using game engines or external libraries.
+Gachan uses

+    Windows10
+    	Latest Graphics API: DirectX 12
+    	Game Controller API: XInput, DirectInput
+    	Audio/3DSound API: XAudio2, X3DAudio

+    macOS/iOS
+    	Latest Graphics API: Metal
+    	Game Controller API: GameController.framework(macOS/iOS), macOS HID(macOS)
+    	Audio/3DSound API: AVAudioEngine

-It can be built with raw code attached.
-It can be said that it is a prototype of actual game development environment.
+User code can be built with these raw code for understandability.
+It can be said that this is a prototype of actual game development environment or game engine.
 Writing and building your own C ++ code, fixing errors, fixing bugs, etc. A series of essences and tasks are the same as a part of ACTUAL game development.
 Nevertheless, the interface provided by Gachan makes it easy to control with user code, This is very good for learning.
 Please take a look at the sample source code (Sample***.cpp).
 You can run same C++ user source code under these platforms.

-    1. Windows10 (32bit/64bit) DirectX12 VisualStudio2019
+    1. Windows10 (32bit/64bit) VisualStudio 2019
-    2. macOS Metal Xcode
+    2. macOS Xcode
-    3. iOS (iPhone/iPad etc) Metal Xcode
+    3. iOS (iPhone/iPad etc) Xcode

 Gachan's environment will be updated from time to time.
 The present condition is still in an incomplete state.
 We will update along with the explanatory video.
 Basically, I hope you can catch up while watching the video.
 Explanation video content is here.